Table of Contents

 How do SMEs apply for grants in Singapore?

-SMEs will be pleased to know that the entire application process can be completed online, most often through the Business Grants Portal.
+SMEs can apply for grants through the Business Grants Portal.
 The portal is a one-stop platform for both the submission and tracking of applications for government grants.
-To login, simply use the company’s CorpPass.
+To login, simply use your company’s CorpPass.

-How can SMEs improve the chances of a successful application?
+How can SMEs maximise chances of a successful application?

-SMEs can improve their chances of getting a successful and swift SME grant by ensuring that all information submitted is factual.
-This can be done by doing due diligence in the form of fact checking, confirming that all relevant supporting documents are attached, and ensuring that the SME fits the criteria of the grant.
+Ensure that all and complete information submitted is factual.
+This can be done by doing due diligence in the form of fact checking, confirming that all relevant supporting documents are attached, and ensuring that the SME fits the eligibility criteria of the grant.
 Early submission helps as well.